 By the way, I didn’t spend a single penny for any item for these vignettes.
-I already had everything and I pulled items from different areas of the house that I already was using.
-Some have been around our home for quite awhile and some are newer.
+I already had everything I needed.
+I pulled items from different areas of the house that I already was using.
+Some have been around our home for quite a while and some are newer.
 You may even recognize some items.

 TIP: Start with a base, such as a tray of any material, size, or shape that fits the style you want for the space you have.

-The basket was stained dark reddish~brown so, of course, I painted it white.
+Originally, the basket was stained dark reddish~brown.
+Of course, I painted it white.
 I’m not sure what paint I used.
 Any white will do.

 TIP: Start with your biggest item on your vignette and work around it.

-The only item that is “newish” is the small clay flower pots that I recently bought at a vintage shop.
-I used 4 of them on my Fall Patio Tablescape a couple of weeks ago.
+The only items that are “newish” are the small clay flower pots that I bought at a vintage shop.
+I used 4 of them on my Fall Patio Tablescape.
 Laying 3 on their sides adds a natural and whimsical touch.

 TIP: Try to include something quirky, personal, or whimsical in your vignettes.

-In front of the books are the two napkins rings that I used on my console table display.
+In front of the books are the two napkin rings that I used on my console table display.
 They act as a filler but also provide fall color, shape, and texture.

 TIP: Try to include an odd number of items in your vignettes for interest.